kbss-cvut/jopa-examples/eswc2016/README.md

 The persistence is set up in `cz.cvut.kbss.jopa.eswc2016.persistence.SesamePersistenceFactory` and `cz.cvut.kbss.jopa.eswc2016.persistence.OwlapiPersistenceFactory`.
 Sesame native storage location is specified in `sesame.properties` in `src/main/resources`.
 Note that the path expects that the application is running on Linux.
 Feel free to specify a different storage location (including remote repositories, just remember to adhere to the Sesame repository naming scheme).
-Similarly, OWL API-managed storage is configured in `owlapi.properties`, it specifies logical and physical URI of the ontologie and a mapping file for resolving imports to local files.
+Similarly, OWL API-managed storage is configured in `owlapi.properties`, it specifies logical and physical URI of the ontology and a mapping file for resolving imports to local files.

 ## Running the Demo

-This demo is a web application with UI written in Javascript (using ReactJS).
-To run the application, run `mvn package` and deploy the resulting war file into any Java EE 7 Web Profile-compliant server (Apache Tomcat, Jetty, Glassfish etc.).
+This demo is a web application with UI written in TypeScript (using ReactJS).
+To run the application, run `mvn package` to build the WAR for deployment.
+Next, copy the `mapping` and all the `.owl` and `.rdf` files from the project root to a location configured in `src/main/resources/owlapi.properties` (by default `/tmp/jopa`).
+Then WAR file into any Java EE 7 Web Profile-compliant server (Apache Tomcat, Jetty, Glassfish etc.).
-The UI will use a prebuilt file `src/main/webapp/js/bundle.js`.

 In order to modify the application, NodeJS has to be installed on the system.
-Go to `src/main/webapp` and run `npm install` to install the JS dependencies.
-By executing `npm start`, a watcher will be started which rebuilds the UI archive whenever a change is made to the JS files.
+Go to `src/main/webapp` and run `npm install` to install the frontend dependencies.
+By executing `npm start`, a watcher will be started which rebuilds the UI bundle whenever a change is made to the source files.

-The web UI is built with [ReactJS](https://facebook.github.io/react/) and uses its [Flux](https://facebook.github.io/flux/docs/overview.html) architecture (modified version, framework [Reflux](https://github.com/reflux/refluxjs)).
+The web UI is written in TypeScript and uses [React](https://facebook.github.io/react/) with [Redux](https://redux.js.org/) to manage the state.
-Individual JS files contain some additional explanatory comments.

 The demo is also deployed and available at [http://kbss.felk.cvut.cz/jopa-eswc-demo/](http://kbss.felk.cvut.cz/jopa-eswc-demo/).